combinatrix-ai/PromptTrail/CONTRIBUTING.md

 ## Before you make PRs

-- Please make sure that your code passes all tests.
+- Please make sure that your code passes all tests. (adding tests is always welcome!)
-  - `rye test`
+  - `rye run test`
+- Please make sure that your code is auto-formatted. (black, autoflake, isort)
+  - `rye run format`
-- Please make sure that your code passes all lint checks and auto-formatted.
+- Please make sure that your code passes the lint check. (mypy)
-  - `rye lint`
+  - `rye run lint`
-- Please build documentation if you change the public interface.
+- Please build documentation if you change the public interface. (sphinx)
-  - `rye docs`
+  - `rye run doc`

 ## License